shreyanshk/boottorrent/docs/faq.rst

 Where are the logs and how can I configure them? (verbosity, target file/daemon, etc.)
 --------------------------------------------------------------------------------------

-The logs for Dnsmasq and Transmission are currenly prepended with 'DNSMASQ:' and 'TRANSMISSION:' and are displayed on the terminal screen.
-You can use shell redirection to write the logs to any file.
-Currently, there are no options to control the verbosity of the logs.
+The logs for Dnsmasq and Aria2 are currenly prepended with 'DNSMASQ:' and 'ARIA2:' and are displayed on the terminal screen.
+It's possible to control Aria2's logging via console_log_level parameter.
+You can also use shell redirection to write the logs to any file.

 Where are the downloaded OS files saved on the client?
 ------------------------------------------------------